Captive Women

-In the United Kingdom the film is known as 3000 A.D., the film's original title.

 Plot

 The film opens with war footage from World War III ending with a nuclear attack.

 Long after the nuclear war, the last human survivors are divided into three tribes.
 Robert (Clarke) and Ruth (Field) are about to be married in the ruins of a post-apocalyptic New York City during a brief interlude in ongoing hostilities between their tribe (the Norms) and the rival tribe (the Mutates).
 The Mutates try to adhere to the tenets of the Christian Bible, but it is rejected by the Norms.

 However, raiders from a third tribe, the Upriver People, attack through the Hudson River Tunnel and capture Ruth and several other women because they desperately need fertile females.
 The warring tribes must put aside their differences to rescue the women, a joint effort that unfolds quite quickly in the short film.

 Ultimately, the Upriver People are defeated and are trapped in the tunnel as it is flooded.
 The women are recovered, and there are improved prospects for more peaceful relations among the tribes as the film concludes.